Sheep-y/MarsHorizonMods/ModLoader/Readme.md

 Before you try it, though, make sure Window Explorer is showing file extensions.

+## Game Fails to Launch ##

+1. Moves the `Mods` folder to Recycle Bin.
+2. If the game can launch now, one of the mods is causing the problem.
+Try narrow it down.
+3. If the game still does not launch, move `winhttp.dll` and `version.dll` (if any) to Recycle Bin.
+Only one should exists, by the way.
+4. If the game can launch now, that could mean the dll build (32/64bit) is incorrect.
+Get the correct one from Unity Doorstop's release page.
+5. If still not work, do a cold reboot first.
+Then put the platform in offline mode and try again, in case it is a sync issue.
+7. If the game still can't launch, Delete all files in the game folder (important), Verify Files, and make sure the unmodded game runs ok.

+The last step is because most mod loaders will add things into the game, which Verify Files will not remove for you.
+This mod loader is proves that having extra files can affect a program.

 ## Check Mod Loader Is Loaded ##

 Find `ModLoader.log` in `%AppData%\..\LocalLow\Auroch Digital\Mars Horizon`.